 An E- may refer to any of the following:

-1. E- is a prefix used to describe anything that is electronic, which is any data or information transmitted over a network or the Internet.
+1. E- is a prefix used to describe anything electronic, that is any data or information transmitted over a network or the Internet.
 For example, e-mail is a word using this prefix to describe "electronic mail," which is mail sent and received over the Internet.

 Examples of words using the "e-" prefix